Strawberry lemonade cake with soft lemon sponge layers, strawberry filling, and a fresh lemon mascarpone cream, finished with a light lemon curd drip.

 Ingredients Notes

-- Strawberry Filling: My homemade strawberry compote is made with fresh strawberries or frozen strawberries, a bit of granulated sugar, and fresh lemon juice.
+- Strawberry filling: Fresh or frozen strawberries, sugar, and lemon juice.

-- Yellow Drip: A flowing glaze made with white chocolate, heavy cream, a bit of lemon curd, and a touch of yellow food coloring.
+- Lemon drip: White chocolate, heavy cream, lemon curd, and yellow food coloring.

 How to Make Strawberry Lemonade Cake